-Besides inventing a new word, I thought I would draw your attention to two errors that some make when it comes to thinking about the doctrine of predestination.
-These two errors can also be seen as two extremes on opposite ends of the theology spectrum: Arminianism and Hyper-Calvinism
+Besides inventing a new word (predestinational), I would to highlight two errors that some make people when it comes to thinking about the doctrine of predestination.
+These two errors can also be seen as two extremes or opposite ends of the theological spectrum.
+The two errors are: Arminianism and Hyper-Calvinism

 Category: Calvinism